hapostgres/pg_auto_failover/docs/citus-quickstart.rst

 __ https://yaml101.com/anchors-and-aliases/

-Also this time we provision an application service (named "app") that sits in the backgound and allow us to later connect to our current primary coordinator.
+Also this time we provision an application service (named "app") that sits in the background and allow us to later connect to our current primary coordinator.
 See :download:`Dockerfile.app <citus/Dockerfile.app>` for the complete definition of this service.